If you're having trouble with our Salesforce integration, there are a few things that could be happening.

 - Percentage Related Metrics Displaying 0

 If you cannot connect your Salesforce account, first check to ensure that API access is enabled.
-If this is enabled and your still having troubles, the next place to check is Session Settings.
+If this is enabled and you're still having troubles, the next place to check is Session Settings.

-Set Session Settings to Lock sessions to the domain in which they were first used.
+Instead, set Session Settings to (only) Lock sessions to the domain in which they were first used.
 This will allow us to connect to your Salesforce reports.
 This should get you going!

 Sometimes percentage related metrics will display 0 (zero) instead of the intended percent.
 This is obviously not desirable.
 To fix this, we need to change how the formula is displayed in your report.
 We need to change how the formula is displayed in your report.
 What we're looking for is this screen: